AnnLohmueller/Tooling-Lab-Template/README.md

 ## Self-Evaluation:
 how many points out of 10 do you deserve on this assignment:
+9/10, everything should be working with the exception of cypress checking how many tries are done in the game.
 ## Self-Reflection:
+I'm not sure I 100% understand each seperate thing we downloaded, I feel like if they were split up slowly over the modules instead of one heavy optimization lab I would have understood them faster.

 ### How long it took me to finish this?
+2 hours